 Seriously, though, how can this thing not have sold immediately?
 It’s fantastic.

-Filed under Found on the Web
+and was filed under Found on the Web, Hodgepodge

 Here’s an unexpected mini-history of science fiction illustration from the early sixties to the mid eighties: a selection of brochure illustrations for Things to Come, the newsletter and monthly catalogue of the Science Fiction Book Club.
 The scanned images are available over at The Golden Age.